rybacorn/OptimizedPassageEmbeddings/README.md

 ## How It Works

-1. **Scraping**: Downloads HTML from your URLs and competitor URLs
+1. **Scraping**: Downloads HTML from your URL (and optionally a competitor URL)
-2. **Extraction**: Pulls out meaningful content (headings, paragraphs, meta tags)
+2. **Extraction**: Pulls out SEO-relevant content:
+   - Page title and meta description
+   - Headings (h1-h6)
+   - Image alt text and filenames (from `<picture>` tags)
+   - Definition lists (dt/dd tags)
 3. **Embedding**: Converts all text to numerical vectors using AI models (default: `google/embeddinggemma-300m` with optional Matryoshka truncation)
-4. **Analysis**: Calculates similarity between your content, competitor content, and target keywords
+4. **Analysis**: Calculates similarity between your content, competitor content (if provided), and target keywords
-5. **Visualization**: Creates an interactive 3D plot showing relationships
+5. **Visualization**: Creates an interactive 3D plot showing relationships with:
+   - Consistent color coding for queries
+   - Compact similarity score charts
+   - Complete table of extracted HTML elements

 ## Development